 High-quality rendering is ubiquitous today, with applications ranging from entertainment to product design and architecture.
 The goal of this course is to provide a deep understanding of the fundamental mathematical and physical principles that are the basis of modern physically based rendering while also introducing the design principles and engineering trade-offs involved in designing and implementing high-performance rendering systems.

 You should have a working knowledge of computer graphics (at the level of CS 248 and CS 348A, though it's not necessary to have taken these courses specifically).
 In particular, you should fully understand the basic 3D display pipeline, viewing and modeling transformations, simple geometric modeling using polygons and quadrics, and hidden surface algorithms like the z-buffer algorithm.
 Solid knowledge of integral calculus and basic geometric algorithms is important.
 You should understand the principles behind object-oriented programming and be a very good C++ programmer.
 Previous exposure to signal processing and probability is helpful, but not absolutely necessary.

 There is one required text for the course.

 Additional readings will be assigned from research monographs, papers from journals and conference proceedings, and excerpts from conference tutorials.

-Late assignments: To allow for unforeseeable circumstances, you will be allowed three weekdays of grace during the quarter (to clarify: an assignment due on Friday and turned in on Monday will use one late day).
+Late assignments: To allow for unforeseeable circumstances, you will be allowed five weekdays of grace during the quarter (to clarify: an assignment due on Friday and turned in on Monday will use one late day).
 Beyond this, late assignments will be penalized by 10% per weekday that they are late.
 On the last programming project, neither the demo nor the writeup may be late.
 Incompletes in this course are given only in exceptional circumstances.

 Final project: During the last two weeks of the course, you will propose and work on a self-selected final project.
 The final project may be done with one or two partners; teams may discuss their project with other teams, but may not share code.
 Each team will present the project orally during the Rendering Competition and produce a detailed write-up describing their work and results.